KevinTraan/Arduino-Competition/README.md

 # Arduino-Competition

-Competition at Queen's University where given a random starting location (s1,s2,s3) navigate to the 15 points to collect objects and return to the start.
+Code for competition at Queen's University where using a Arduino powered car and a random starting location (s1,s2,s3) navigate to the 15 points to collect objects and return to the start.

 <img src=CompetitionRules.png/>